Nafisa Shah

 Syeda Nafisa Shah Jilani (born 20 January 1968) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024, having previously served in this position from August 2018 till August 2023 and from March 2008 to May 2018.

 Early life and education

 Jilani was born on 20 January 1968 in Khairpur, Sindh to Qaim Ali Shah.

-She has doctorate in Social and Cultural Anthropology from the University of Oxford.
+She has a doctorate in Social and Cultural Anthropology from the University of Oxford.

 Political career

 Jilani served as Nazim of District Khairpur from 2001 to 2007.

 She was elected to the National Assembly of Pakistan on a reserved seat for women as a candidate of Pakistan Peoples Party (PPP) from Sindh in the 2008 Pakistani general election.
 She served as chair of the National Commission for Human Development and general secretary of the Women's Parliamentary Caucus between 2008 and 2013.

 She has been vice president of the Commonwealth Parliamentary Association.
 She also headed the National Commission for Human Development.
 In 2011, she was awarded a Ph.D degree by the University of Oxford for her study on honour killing in Sindh.

 She was re-elected to the National Assembly as a candidate of PPP on a seat reserved for women from Sindh in the 2013 Pakistani general election for the second time.

 She was re-elected to the National Assembly as a candidate of PPP from NA-208 (Khairpur-I) in the 2018 Pakistani general election.
 She received 107,978 votes and defeated Syed Ghous Ali Shah, a candidate of the Grand Democratic Alliance (GDA).

 She was re-elected to the National Assembly as a candidate of PPP from NA-202 Khairpur-I in the 2024 Pakistani general election.
 She received 152,511 votes and defeated Syed Ghous Ali Shah, a candidate of the GDA.